Contributing

 No null in the public API

 All public methods must be annotated with @NullMarked (via the package-info or class-level annotation).
 Return Option<T> instead of a nullable type; accept @Nullable parameters only when the absence is meaningful to the implementation.
+The choice of jspecify as the null-safety annotation library is documented in ADR-008 — jspecify (@NullMarked, @Nullable) for null safety.

 Sealed interfaces and records